Midrae, 12 Augos NE398

 I tried to keep them away, honestly.
 I vehemently tried my best to spare their lives, but they were determined.
 I possessed a scalehawk and tore through their sails.
 I cleared the air for the entire day, hoping that the rays of the sun would dry them out early.
 I even tried to push the herds of sea-mares away from the wreck, but nothing worked.
 Not the seagull, nor the attacking seamare.
 Faye was stubborn and she ignored my final sign, the storm.
 I didn’t like killing the crew of that hunting skiff, but I had to.
 It was necessary.For I’ve been keeping the shipwreck of The Rook a secret for hundreds of years.
 Hundreds of years!
 I’ve only just recently determined who will be destined to discover the wreck, and most importantly of all, the treasure that lies hidden within.
 It has been no small task, this secret.
 Doing so with only the influence of weather and animals has proven more and more difficult as the years have passed on.
 Such is the responsibility of a deity.
 Such is this god’s burden.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, jwjone12Write a Review